sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; until older network parameter documents become invalid.
     ExitPolicy = SinglePolicy / [ SinglePolicy, SinglePolicy ]

-    ; Each single exit policy is a tagged bit array, whose bits are indexes ; into the list of port classes in the network parameter ; document with a corresponding tag.
+    ; Each single exit policy is a tagged bit array, whose bits ; correspond to the members of the list of port classes in the ; network parameter document with a corresponding tag.
     SinglePolicy = [
-         ; Identifies which group of port classes we're talking about tag : uint,
+         ; Identifies which group of port classes we're talking about tag : unsigned,
          ; Bit-array of which port classes this relay supports. policy : bstr
     ]